 Fleet Mix: The fleet mix of aircraft that operate at the airport is one of the most important factors of the aircraft noise environment.
-The business jet fleet mix data was determined from a review of the airport radar database.
+The fleet mix data was determined from a review of various sources including the airport radar database and FAA TFMS data.

-Time of Day: In the DNL metric, any operations that occur after 10 p.m. and before 7 a.m. are considered more intrusive and are weighted by 10 dBA.
+Time of Day: In the DNL metric, any operations that occur after 10 p.m. and before 7 a.m. are labeled "nighttime operations."
+These operations are considered more intrusive and are weighted by 10 dBA.
 Therefore, the number of nighttime operations is critical in determining the DNL noise environment and is also important to the residences around the Airport.
 The nighttime operational assumption data is summarized in Table 5-1.